jreading/HelloWurld/source/_posts/2013-06-17-the-carousel-of-progress.markdown

 * 	AppCache

 It's alive and well.
-[Better get up to speed in all it's quirks](http://blip.tv/jsconf/jsconf2012-jake-archibald-appcache-douchebag-6143723).
+[Better get up to speed in all its quirks](http://blip.tv/jsconf/jsconf2012-jake-archibald-appcache-douchebag-6143723).

 *	Web Storage